rust-lang/rustc-dev-guide/src/queries/query-evaluation-model-in-detail.md

 A query thus consists of the following things:

  - A name that identifies the query,
- - a "key" that specifies what we want to look up,
+ - a "`key`" that specifies what we want to look up,
  - a result type that specifies what kind of result it yields, and,
  - a "provider" which is a function that specifies how the result is to be computed if it isn't already present in the database.

-As an example, the name of the `type_of` query is `type_of`, its query key is a `DefId` identifying the item we want to know the type of, the result type is `Ty<'tcx>`, and the provider is a function that, given the query key and access to the rest of the database, can compute the type of the item identified by the key.
+As an example, the name of the `type_of` query is `type_of`, its query `key` is a `DefId` identifying the item we want to know the type of, the result type is `Ty<'tcx>`, and the provider is a function that, given the query `key` and access to the rest of the database, can compute the type of the item identified by the `key`.

-So in some sense a query is just a function that maps the query key to the corresponding result.
+So in some sense a query is just a function that maps the query `key` to the corresponding result.
 However, we have to apply some restrictions in order for this to be sound:

- - The key and result must be immutable values.
+ - The `key` and result must be immutable values.
- - The provider function must be a pure function in the sense that for the same key it must always yield the same result.
+ - The provider function must be a pure function in the sense that for the same `key` it must always yield the same result.
- - The only parameters a provider function takes are the key and a reference to the "query context" (which provides access to the rest of the "database").
+ - The only parameters a provider function takes are the `key` and a reference to the "query context" (which provides access to the rest of the "database").

 The database is built up lazily by invoking queries.
 The query providers will invoke other queries, for which the result is either already cached or computed by calling another query provider.
-These query provider invocations conceptually form a Directed Acyclic Graph (DAG) at the leaves of which are input values that are already known when the query context is created.
+These query provider invocations conceptually form a Directed Acyclic Graph (`DAG`) at the leaves of which are input values that are already known when the query context is created.

 ## Caching/Memoization

-Results of query invocations are "memoized" which means that the query context will cache the result in an internal table and, when the query is invoked with the same query key again, will return the result from the cache instead of running the provider again.
+Results of query invocations are "memoized" which means that the query context will cache the result in an internal table and, when the query is invoked with the same query `key` again, will return the result from the cache instead of running the provider again.

 This caching is crucial for making the query engine efficient.
 Without